Chelmsford Museum opens innovative exhibition celebrating BBC centenary

 Chelmsford Museum has launched a new exhibition celebrating the BBC’s centenary and Writtle’s pivotal role in broadcasting history.

 The museum collaborated with interdisciplinary artist Sian Fan and with Chelmsford’s talented local artists to explore the history of the UK’s first public radio broadcasts.
-Forecast22 – Broadcasting Across the Ether features an interactive website with a digital artwork and a physical exhibition at the museum.
+Forecast22 – Broadcasting Across the Ether features digital artwork and a physical exhibition at the museum.

 The exhibition launched on Friday 14 October with a preview event at the museum, where the artists and their families enjoyed the outcome of their contributions to the project for the first time.

 The UK’s first weekly radio show was broadcast on 14 February 1922 from a former military hut in Writtle, using the call sign 2MT or ‘Two Emma Toc’.
 The experimental, irreverent shows proved to be so popular with audiences that they led to the creation of the BBC on 18 October 1922.

 A modern interpretation of the Writtle Hut

 The Writtle Hut has been part of Chelmsford Museum’s collections since the 1990s, but it is too large to be displayed at the museum in Oaklands Park and so is held in storage at Sandford Mill.
 To celebrate the centenary of these broadcasts, Chelmsford Museum commissioned Sian to refresh the history of the hut using modern technology.
 The project marks the first time the museum has collaborated with an artist to share part of its collections in this way.

 Sian scanned the hut and its contents using LiDAR scanning technology.
 The resulting 3D scans present a grainy, almost ghostlike reconstruction of the hut, reminiscent of the static-laden, fragmented quality of the original broadcasts.